Does Cognitive Behavioural Therapy (CBT) for hot flushes and other menopause symptoms really work?

-Myra S Hunter, Emeritus Professor of Clinical Health Psychology at King’s College London, is an international expert of the menopause.
-In this article she introduces cognitive behavioural therapy (CBT) for menopause: what is it, how to try it, and the science that proves it really works.
+Myra S Hunter, Emeritus Professor of Clinical Health Psychology at King’s College London, is an international expert on the menopause.
+In this article she introduces Cognitive Behavioural Therapy (CBT) for menopause: what is it, how to try it, and the science that proves it really works.
 If you’re interested in exploring CBT for hot flushes, better sleep and enhanced mood, read on…

 What is CBT?